khulnasoft/scalify/README.md

 Scalify aims to merge the best practices for building dependable, observable software with the best practices for building with generative AI into a single, easy-to-use library.
 It's a serious tool, but we hope you have fun with it.

-Scalify is open-source, free to use, and made with 💙 by the team at [Prefect](https://www.khulnasoft.com/).
+Scalify is open-source, free to use, and made with ❤️ by the team at [KhulnaSoft, Ltd](https://www.khulnasoft.com/).

 ## Installation